-St Patrick's Catholic Primary School- safeguarding policy 2022-2023.
+Add name of St Patrick's Catholic Primary School- safeguarding policy 2023-2024.

-This policy is underpinned by the Department for Education (DfE) updated version of the statutory guidance Keeping Children Safe in Education (KCSIE) 2022.
+This policy is underpinned by the Department for Education (DfE) updated version of the statutory guidance Keeping Children Safe in Education (KCSIE) 2023.

-Keeping Children Safe in Education 2022 is statutory guidance and applies to all schools and colleges.
+Keeping Children Safe in Education 2023 is statutory guidance and applies to all schools and colleges.
 Schools are defined as "all schools whether maintained, non-maintained or independent schools (including academies, free schools and alternative provision academies), maintained nursery schools and pupil referral units".
 Colleges means "further education colleges and sixth-form colleges as established under the Further and Higher Education Act 1992 and institutions designated as being within the further education sector.
 Colleges also includes 'providers of post 16 Education as set out in the Apprenticeships, Skills, Children and Learning Act 2009 (as amended): 16-19 Academies, Special Post-16 institutions and Independent Training Providers."
-(KCSIE 2022)
+(KCSIE 2023)

-There is an expectation that staff have understood rather than just read updated KCSIE 2022.
-School governors and proprietors to decide if staff not working directly with children are to read Part One or only need to be given condensed version.
+There is an expectation that staff have understood rather than just read updated KCSIE 2023.
+School governors and proprietors to decide if staff not working directly with children are to read Part One or only need to be given a condensed version.

-A link to the full version of KCSIE 2022 can be found here - Keeping children safe in education 2022 - GOV.UK
+A link to the full version of KCSIE 2023 can be found here - Keeping children safe in education 2023